Music collection / playing notes

 On unified tag access

-Replay-gaining of digital music means ensuring that all your music plays at roughly the same volume level, so that you don't have to frequently run to your volume dial.
+Replay-gaining of digital music tags/adjust files so that all your music plays at roughly the same volume level.

 Even if there were a standard that everyone kept to (there isn't really), there are other reasons for variation.
 For example, classical music may well have long subtle bits and occasional loudness, and acoustic playing tends to have a lot more loudness variation.